stelligent/devops-essentials/samples/serverless/alexa/README.md

 Example of deploying a Lambda function used by an Alexa skill.
 For more details on this solution, see [Use AWS CodePipeline to deploy Amazon Alexa skill](https://stelligent.com/2017/07/25/use-aws-codepipeline-to-deploy-amazon-alexa-skill/
 ).

-The solution is derived from https://github.com/alexa/skill-sample-nodejs-fact/ and AWS serverless deployment examples.
+The solution is derived from https://github.com/alexa/skill-sample-nodejs-fact/ and AWS serverless deployment examples (particularly the [AWS CodeStar](https://aws.amazon.com/codestar/) for Alexa project template).

 # Overview
 This repo is a demonstration of Continuous Delivery of an Alexa skill via CodePipeline, CodeCommit, CodeBuild, and CloudFormation.
-Ensure you've configured the [Prerequisites](https://github.com/stelligent/devops-essentials/wiki/Prerequisites) before launching the stack below (particularly [AWS CodeStar](https://aws.amazon.com/codestar/) for Alexa project template).
+Ensure you've configured the [Prerequisites](https://github.com/stelligent/devops-essentials/wiki/Prerequisites) before launching the stack below.

 # Launch Stack